mchmarny/disco/README.md

 `disco` provides an easy way of `disco`vering which of these container images are currently deployed and are being used in Cloud Run.
 It extracts the digests (even if the revision is using only a tag (e.g. `v1.2.3`), or that misunderstood `latest`.

-## Install
+## Installation

-If you have Go 1.17+, you can install `disco` directly using this command:
+If you have Go 1.17 or newer, you can install latest `disco` using:

 ```shell
 go install github.com/mchmarny/disco/cmd/disco@latest